shamudeshpande/image_Convolutions/README.md

 # image_Convolutions
-Python script that performs image convolutions (blurring, sharpening and edge detection algorithms like Laplacian and Sobel).
+Python script that performs image convolutions (blurring, sharpening and Laplacian and Sobel edge detection).

 command to run script